wp-plugins/twine-social/readme.txt

 * Responsive grid for dynamic layouts.
 * Infinite scroll: load more content simply by scrolling to the bottom of the page.
 * Custom CSS: Style it to fit your brand.
+* Klout: Get an automatic weekly email each time an influential follower follows your Twitter account.
+* Insights: Get an automatic weekly email showing your likes and follower performance over time.

 **IMPORTANT: You will FIRST need to go to [Twine Social](http://www.twinesocial.com), sign up for a FREE account before you can embed it into your Wordpress Site.**